-The Outer Hebrides already make a distinct contribution to the UK economy and international presence, but there is scope for us to do more.
+The Outer Hebrides already make a distinct contribution to the UK economy and international presence, but there is scope for us to do more, including making a major contribution to UK energy security and net zero targets.
 Over the coming decade, there is an opportunity to retain and attract population to the islands, and achieve a productivity step-change, through the development of new and high value economic propositions for the islands.
-Central to this is proposed investment related to the realisation of our renewable energy resources, as well supporting our existing key sectors of food and drink, tourism and creative industries to add more value locally and increase resilience.
+Central to this is an estimated £7bn of investment related to the realisation of our renewable energy resources, as well supporting our existing key sectors of food and drink, tourism and creative industries to add more value locally and increase resilience.
 Realisation of these opportunities can only be achieved if they are supported by infrastructure investment, particularly around roads, transport, digital connectivity and housing.